 SBOM Format

-FDA recommends using machine-readable SBOM formats, specifically SPDX (Software Package Data Exchange) or CycloneDX.
+FDA requires machine-readable SBOM formats — specifically SPDX (Software Package Data Exchange) or CycloneDX, in JSON or XML.
 These standardized formats enable automated vulnerability tracking: when a new CVE is published for a software component, organizations can quickly determine which devices in their environment contain the affected component.

 Why SBOMs Matter for Integration